 Nobody wants to be paying money to receive their money.
 However, unfortunately, this is the case when using e-wallets like this one.
 Although there are some instances where Neteller customers can make the most of free funding, like when using bank transfers and wire transfers(excluding faster bank transfer – 1.5% fee) the majority of the time they will encounter small fees.

 The fees for deposits can range anywhere from 0.5% all the way up to 20% and you can see the full details on these from the Neteller homepage.
-Typical deposit option, like banks debit cards will encounter fees ranging from 1.95% to 4.95%.
+Typical deposit options, like banks debit cards will encounter fees ranging from 1.95% to 4.95%.

 While the majority of bookmakers will not charge for using Neteller itself, this does not apply to all.
 Withdrawal times may be quick when using Neteller but they come at a fixed price which once again varies between payment options.
 Be sure to check all the withdrawal fees and withdrawal restrictions on the Neteller homepage.